JeffreyZksun/vagrant_docker/ubuntu_docker_env/mongodb/readme.md

 Getting Started
 ====
-The parent folder (host) of the dockerfile will be mounted to /service/www in containter.
+The parent folder (host) of the dockerfile will be mounted to /data/www in containter.
+The start.sh script is executed by default after the container starts up.
 You'd better to put all the nodejs files in this folder.

 	$ docker build -t "jeffreyzksun/nodejs:v0.10.24" .
-	$ docker run --name nodejsserver -p 8000:80 -v $(pwd):/service/www -d jeffreyzksun/nodejs:v0.10.24
+	$ docker run --name nodejsserver -p 8000:80 -v $(pwd):/var/www -d jeffreyzksun/nodejs:v0.10.24

+Access http://localhost:8000/package.json in the browser.

 	$ docker stop nodejsserver
 	$ docker start nodejsserver